Aristotle and Dante Discover the Secrets of the Universe (film)

-Aristotle and Dante Discover the Secrets of the Universe is a 2022 coming-of-age romantic film written and directed by Aitch Alberto in her feature directorial debut.
-It is an adaptation of the 2012 novel of the same name by Benjamin Alire Sáenz.
-It follows two Mexican American teenagers who find an instant connection in 1987 El Paso.
+Aristotle and Dante Discover the Secrets of the Universe is a 2022 American coming-of-age romantic drama film written and directed by Aitch Alberto, based on the 2012 novel of the same name by Benjamin Alire Sáenz.
+It follows two Mexican-American teenage boys who find an instant connection in 1987 El Paso, Texas, and stars Max Pelayo and Reese Gonzales as the title characters.
+Verónica Falcón, Kevin Alejandro, Eva Longoria, and Eugenio Derbez complete the rest of the cast.

 Aristotle and Dante had its premiere at the 47th International Toronto Film Festival on September 9, 2022.
+It was released theatrically in the United States on September 8, 2023, by Blue Fox Entertainment.